-- 2.1 The agricultural barns are redundant sandstone barns that form part of a historic farmstead.
-The agricultural barns are traditional stone built barns that are not fit for modern agricultural practises and surplus to the Applicant's requirements to the availability of other more modern agricultural barns within their wider farm holding. - 2.2 Petersburgh Farm lies on the southern outskirts of Beckermet village that has a range of local facilities.
+- 2.1 The agricultural barns are traditional stone barns that are redundant due to their being unfit for modern farming practices.
+The barns form part of a historic farmstead and are considered surplus to the Applicant's requirements due to the availability of other more modern agricultural barns that sit on the southern side of the farmstead and lie within the Applicant's wider farm holding. - 2.2 Petersburgh Farm lies on the southern outskirts of Beckermet village that has a range of local facilities.
 The farmstead lies on the western side of a lightly used road that historically linked Beckermet to Sellafield but is now a dead end. - 2.3 Redeveloping the historic barns for residential purposes will fit in with the residential use of the main farmhouse and is considered the most appropriate use that is in-line with Historic England Advice Note 9 "The Adaptive Reuse of Traditional Farm Buildings" (2017) that identifies "Traditional farmsteads are an irreplaceable source of character in the English countryside.
 However, without appropriate uses to fund their long-term maintenance and repair, they will disappear from the landscape.
-While poor adaption poses a threat new commercial, residential or other uses that enhance their historic character and significance are to be encouraged". - 2.4 The existing barn is circa 19th century and is part of a group of barns that are worthy of preservation and enhancement through the sensitive conversion into residential dwelling houses. - 2.5 We have enclosed a series of photographs in Appendix A of this Statement that illustrate that the existing barn is a single-storey stone barn that is structurally sound and capable of conversion. - 2.6 The photographs include the existing hardstanding area that will be used for car parking; the single-storey rendered building that is non-traditional and will be demolished, photographs of the existing hardstanding open yard area that provides excellent visibility on to the public highway in both directions. - 2.7 The Block Plan identifies that that a garden area will be provided on the northern side of the barn, with this resulting in a net reduction in hard standing areas, and the introduction of a native hedgerow and closed board fencing to provide a private amenity area and net gain in biodiversity. - 2.8 The Block Plan illustrates 2 no car parking spaces and an outbuilding that will remain as existing and can be used for storage.
+While poor adaption poses a threat new commercial, residential or other uses that enhance their historic character and significance are to be encouraged". - 2.4 The existing barns are understood to have been constructed circa 19th century and are part of a group of barns that are deemed worthy of preservation and enhancement through the sensitive conversion into residential dwelling houses. - 2.5 We have enclosed a series of photographs in Appendix A of this Statement that illustrate that the existing barns are structurally sound and capable of conversion. - 2.6 The photographs include the existing residential access points and the hard standing areas that have good visibility on to the public highway in both directions. - 2.7 The Block Plan identifies that Unit 1 will use the car parking area on the southern side of the farmhouse to accommodate a garden and car parking areas.
+Unit 2 will use half of the existing garden area and car parking areas on the northern side of the farmhouse.
+The design approach will lead to in a net reduction in hard standing areas and the reutilisation of the existing farmhouse's residential amenity areas to provide a more efficient use of land and no encroachment into the surrounding agricultural fields under the Applicant's ownership. - 2.8 The Block Plan illustrates that each of the residential units will 2 no car parking spaces and the foul drainage will connect into the package treatment plant approved as part of the aforementioned bungalow planning consent (Ref: 4/24/2392/0F1). - 2.9 The Proposed Floor Plans and Elevation Plans illustrate that the barns will be split into 1 no. 2-bed dwelling and 1 no. 4-bed dwelling with generous room sizes that exceed the Government's Minimum Space Standards.